Frequently Asked Questions

 You may BRING YOUR OWN BIKE OR USE A RENTAL.
 Most local participants bring their own bike, while most who fly in use rentals.
 For tours that start riding from the start location, you are responsible for getting your bike to the starting location.
 We will return it with you, from the distant end.
 For tours that start with a shuttle, your bike will be shuttled to the distant end with you.

 BICYCLE RENTALS are available in a limited number.
 Get Out & Go Tours will provide delivery to the starting location and return from the end location for rental bikes.
-Rentals will usually be Trek 7300 or Verve 3 hybrid bicycles, with a few Trek 4500D Mt. bikes available in limited sizes, and a few tandems available.
-The cost for a rental bike is $25 per day, or $100 for a week (tandem additional).
+Rentals will usually be Trek Verve 3 hybrid bicycles, with a few Trek 4500D Mt. bikes and a few Trek Boone 7 cyclocross bikes and tandems are available in limited sizes.
+The cost for a hybrid rental bike is $25 per day, or $100 for a week (tandem additional).
 See our rentals page for more information about reserving a rental bike.
 We also rent bikes for use in the Washington metropolitan area while you are in town on business and want to see the sights in an active way, or for your own through trek on the C&O Canal and Great Allegheny Passage.

 HELMETS ARE REQUIRED EQUIPMENT.
 Not only do they protect from serious injury in case of an accident in this remote area, they also protect from low branches overhead, and just plain make sense.
 If you are using a rental bike and wish to have a helmet provided, please advise head size at time of rental confirmation, and we will advise if we can accommodate the request.